 Secondary students who bring cellphones to school must leave them in their vehicle or in the school office.
-A student who violates the policy will receive two demerits and have his phone taken to the office for the day.
-On the second offense, the student will receive five demerits and have his parents notified that a parent must retrieve the phone from the office.
-On the third offense, the student will incur ten demerits and have his parents notified that a parent must again retrieve the phone from the office and prevent the student from bringing his phone to school for the remainder of the year.
-Any student found using a cell phone during the day will receive an additional three demerits.
+A student who violates the policy will have his phone taken to the office for the day.
+On the second offense, the student will have his parents notified that a parent must retrieve the phone from the office.
+On the third offense, the student will have his parents notified that a parent must again retrieve the phone from the office and prevent the student from bringing his phone to school for the remainder of the year.